-The Trustee Council Office has also indicated its preference for the us or expansion of existing facilities rather than the construction of net facilities.
+The Trustee Council Office has also indicated its preference for the use or expansion of existing facilities rather than the construction of new facilities

-Scenario Two: "Regional Repository" Organization with Three Loc-Repositories and Four or Five Local Display Facilities.
+Scenario Two: "Regional Repository" Organization with Three Local Repositories and Four or Five Local Display Facilities.

-Potential one - time facility costs associated with Scenario Two depedupon the facility model used (Figure 8, example G and H).
+Potential one - time facility costs associated with Scenario Two depend upon the facility model used (Figure 8, example G and H).

-Eight new facilities including three Local Repository Facilities (SU / LRF) and five Local Display Facilities (SUF / LDF) in single - c facilities are estimated to be between \$3,932,400 and \$3,825,79 (Figure 8, example G).
-The difference in the cost generally reflects are use of different or similar facility designs.
+Eight new facilities including three Local Repository Facilities (SUF / LRF) and five Local Display Facilities (SUF / LDF) in single - use facilities are estimated to be between \$3,932,400 and \$3,825,399 (Figure 8, example G).
+The difference in the cost generally reflects the use of different or similar facility designs.
 See details in Facility Report G or H, and I or J in the appendix (Johnson 1996d).
 The combined LRF - LDF example is designed for the curation and display of the EVOS collections in eight communities.

-Eight new facilities including three Chenega Corporation Reposite (CMUF/CCR) and five Local Display Facilities (SUF/LDF) in signal of the Local Display Facilities are estimated to be between \$5,617,932 and \$5,414.
-A CFIGURE 8, example H).
-The difference in the cost generally reflect the use of different or similar facility designs.
-See details in Facility Report B, C or D, and I or I in the appendix (Johnson 1996d).
+Eight new facilities including three Chenega Corporation Repositories (CMUF/CCR) and five Local Display Facilities (SUF/LDF) in single - use facilities are estimated to be between \$5,617,932 and \$5,414,043 (Figure 8, example H).
+The difference in the cost generally reflects the use of different or similar facility designs.
+See details in Facility Report B, C or D, and I or J in the appendix (Johnson 1996d).
 This example contains a somewhat larger space than required for Scenario Two.

-It is proposed that the costs associated with the initial construction of removation of facilities would be funded through the EVOS Treastre Council and possibly other sources, notably resources available to the Native organizations.
+It is proposed that the costs associated with the initial construction or renovation of facilities would be funded through the EVOS Trustee Council and possibly other sources, notably resources available to the Native organizations.
 Costs associated with the use of existing or renovated buildings may be less.